How to Work Out Pro-Rata

 Calculate pro rata salary

-You can find a pro rata calculator online.
-There's a particularly good one at the salary calculator, a useful one which can be found here.
+However, you can avoid the hassle by using a pro rata calculator online.
+An example of a salary calculator can be found here.

 Need help calculating pro-rata salary or holidays?